Table of contents

 A registered company can either be a private or a public limited.

 A private limited company is where the public does not have access to shares.
 It should have two members at least and 200 members at the maximum.

 A public limited is a large-sized company where shares are offered to the public to raise capital.
-A public company has no rule on the upper limit of members, but it requires at least seven members to start the business.
+Public companies may have any number of members, but they must have seven to start.

 - Chartered company – A company formed and governed under special charters is called a chartered company.
-A charter is a written agreement by an authority (Eg: Government), that grants permission to start a company.
-The charter also lays the set of rules that the company has to follow.
+A charter is a written agreement by an authority (Eg: Government), that grants permission to start a company and set the rules.

 - Statutory company – A company formed under a specific act of the parliament to handle particular government projects is called a statutory company.